Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage:  dayofyear(date) returns the day of the year for date, in the range 1 to 366.
-If an argument of type `TIME` is given, the function will use the current date to calculate an output.
+If an argument of type `TIME` is given, the function will use the current date.
 The function `day_of_year`_ is also provided as an alias.

 Argument type: STRING/DATE/DATETIME/TIME/TIMESTAMP